theo-armour/agenda/0-agenda-GT1_Mega.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * ++
-* 2025-01-06: There's no sense in being precise when you don't even know what you're talking about. -- John von Neumann
+* 2025-01-06:&nbsp;There's no sense in being precise when you don't even know what you're talking about. -- John von Neumann
 * 2025-01-27 constraints drive innovation
 * 2025-02-01 ~ me: the past is just as unpredictable as the future